diogocera/atomic-service/README.md

 # atomic-service
-A base class to build DRY service objects in Ruby.
+AtomicService, a base class to build DRY service objects for Rails apps that take advantage of ActiveModel validations.

 ## A service object: